EV services

 Charging made easy

-Arizona State University is proud to support sustainable transportation by offering EV charging stations across all four campuses.
+Arizona State University is proud to support sustainable transportation by offering EV charging stations across four Valley campuses.
 These stations are part of our commitment to reducing carbon emissions, promoting clean energy and empowering the transition to vehicle electrification for students, staff and visitors.

 Using EV charging stations